mleoking/PhET/simulations-java/simulations/build-a-molecule/readme.txt

             CollectionBoxNode: Shows label and black area for one collection box.
 Either Single or Multiple subclasses.

-Notes useful for code review (or if you need to edit the sim):
+//REVIEW comment in this section should be in appropriate class javadoc, if they're not already Notes useful for code review (or if you need to edit the sim):

 * Some layout in the model is calculated based on the view layout: